andre-ye/andre-ye.github.io/history/winter/lectures/freedom-now.md

   - If you are laid off, you get payments from the unemployment insurance.
 - If you are a home-maker, you don't get those benefits - you don't get access to unemployment insurance.
   - No national healthcare program; has all sorts of spillover effects.
-  - If a housewife was in an abusive relationship, there were no ecnomic resources for her to have eeconomic independence to get out of that relationship.
+  - If a housewife was in an abusive relationship, there were no economic resources for her to have economic independence to get out of that relationship.
-  - It left huge gaps and a social reinforcement in patriarchal relationships.
+  - It left huge gaps and social reinforcement in patriarchal relationships.

 #### White Affirmative Action
-- The colorblind, race-neutral policies of the New Deal - social security, for instance - in a society of racial hierarchies falls disproportionately.
+- The colorblind, race-neutral policies of the New Deal - social security, for instance - in a society of racial hierarchies fall disproportionately.
 - GI Bill - economic bill of rights that meant the federal government provided particular sets of protections for veterans: home loans, education, preferential hiring.
   - You enter the housing market as a veteran.
-  - If you are white, you can purchase a home and develop in affluent suburbs of the city.
+  - If you are white, you can purchase a home and develop in the affluent suburbs of the city.
-  - If you are black, you face racial convenants; federal insurance would not support certain investments and redline areas.
+  - If you are black, you face racial covenants; federal insurance would not support certain investments and redline areas.
-- When you come into racially segregated society, whites can operate better in the system than blacks.
+- When you come into a racially segregated society, whites can operate better in the system than blacks.
-- Federal highway program - something as inocuous as the freeway system being developed in the 50s and 60s allows for the process of establishing white communities to happen.
+- Federal highway program - something as innocuous as the freeway system being developed in the 50s and 60s allows for the process of establishing white communities to happen.
-  - White families can get out of poorer neighborhoods and into the surburbs to accumulate their wealth agglomeration.
+  - White families can get out of poorer neighborhoods and into the suburbs to accumulate their wealth agglomeration.

 <br>